Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Hurt nodded, and once again she got the impression he knew the inside of her head quite well.
 It was a pity he was the wrong species, really…

 “Anyway…” he changed the subject.
-“Looks like the Array’s clear and charged again, so we should be getting our second shipment any second---”
+“Looks like the Array’s clear and charged again, so we should be getting our second shipment any second - ”

 **Thump.**

-“---now.
+“ - now.
 Heh.”

 Julian chuckled at the fortunate timing, and ambled back toward the array.
 Uku and Hurt followed.
 The second arrival of the day was one everyone had been anticipating.
 It had been loaded to the safe limits of the cage and included two passengers.
 One a tall, willowy Gaoian Ukusevi hadn’t yet met in person, and the other…